 - Colias Palaeno from the last case of Ace Attorney Investigations also does this constantly.
 Combined with his overly chipper attitude, it seems like a clue that he's hidding something... but nope, he's entirely genuine and one of the most helpful secondary characters in the entire series.

 - This is one of Tali's Character Tics in Mass Effect 2.
 If you watch her closely during her trial, you'll notice she is nervously twisting her hands and fingers together.
 If romanced, she almost does this during the final romance scene, but consciously restrains herself from doing so.

 - This is a habit of the CIA mole in Splinter Cell due to having OCD.

 - The Happy Merchant is an antisemitic jewish caricature portrayed doing this pose.

 - Mr. Burns does this on occasion in The Simpsons.
 Word of God is that this is supposed to be like a praying mantis.

-- Episode "The Androids".
-Dr. Rebos does this after he captures Superman using artificial kryptonite.
+- "The Androids".
+Dr. Rebos rubs his hands together after he captures Superman using artificial kryptonite.

-- Episode "The Balloon People".
-Dr. Noah Tall does it when he thinks he's about to capture the title characters.
+- "The Balloon People".
+Dr. Noah Tall rubs his hands together when he thinks he's about to capture the title characters.